valu-digital/wp-testing-tools/README.md

 - `./docker/shell.sh`: Once the environment is setup you can use this script to enter the testing shell to run `codecept` commands

+The plugin directory will be mounted to `/app` so you can make changes from the host and they are visible immediately to the container.

 ### `plugin.php` and `src/`

 These are opinionated take on how to structure WordPress plugins with